nhannguyen95/algorithms/notes/system-design/designing-data-intensive-application/Chapter 1: Reliable, Scalable, and Maintainable Applications.md

 **Scalability**
 As the system grows (in data volume, traffic volume, or complexity), there should be reasonable ways of dealing with that growth

+**Maintainability**
+Over time, many different people will work on the system (engineering and oper‐ ations, both maintaining current behavior and adapting the system to new use cases).